mrpaws/python-rcon-mc/README.md

 The code within is written by somewhat of a Python newbie and is more of a fun learning project than anything else.
 However, due diligence has been taken to ensure functionality and reusability should anyone want to interface with a minecraft server.
 See below for testing information.

+The primary objectives are to spend time:
+ - Coding in python
+ - Learning about core python modules
+ - Spend time refreshing networking routines
+ - Deliver a useful tool for another minecraft deploy manager
+ - Produce some reusables for a personal standard library

 Testing
 ========
 A wrapper script - test.py - is provided to demonstrate general usage and test functionality on your system/Python.
 Below are individual confirmed test cases.